X11Libre/xserver/README.md

-This is an independent project, not at all affiliated with BigTech or any of their subsidiaries or tax evasion tools, nor any political activists groups, state actors, etc. It's explicitly free of any "DEI" or similar discriminatory policies.
+This is an independent project, not at all affiliated with BigTech or any of their subsidiaries or tax evasion tools, nor any political activists groups, state actors, etc. It's explicitly free of any discriminatory policies.
 Anybody who's treating others nicely is welcomed.

 It doesn't matter which country you're coming from, your political views, your race, your sex, your age, your food menu, whether you wear boots or